hashptl/auto-annotated-portfolio/content/pages/projects/project-two.md

 date: '2021-12-20'
 client: By Sulagna Chatterjee
 description: >-
-  as part of one of my application assignments this year, I atomised a MIT technology review article on a brain map created by google "a peta-voxel fragment of the human cerebral cortex reconstructed at a subcellular resolution".
+  as part of my application assignments this year, I atomised a MIT technology review article on a brain map created by google "a peta-voxel fragment of the human cerebral cortex reconstructed at a subcellular resolution".
 The only purpose of this semantic dissection is to understand what makes a piece of science communication great.
 featuredImage:
   type: ImageBlock
   url: /images/Artboard 3BGSL.jpg